 - Whip the cream until it starts to thicken, then add the other 2 tablespoons of honey, and 2 tablespoons of whisky.
 Continue to whip until stiff peaks form, then fold in the whisky-soaked oats.
 (Look to my comments in the post…)

-- Refrigerate until ready to eat, but take them out about 20 minutes before serving, for better flavor.
+- Refrigerate until ready to eat, taking them out about 20 minutes before serving.
+Enjoy & slainté!

 Recipe Notes